Applications for the 2023 Grant Cycle are now closed.

 - Abstract/ Summary: Briefly describe the proposed project.
 Identify the community served by the project, goal of the project, anticipated outcomes, and relevance of the project to Mind & Life Institute.
 (150 words)

-- Description and Anticipated Outcomes: Identify the outcomes of the project.
-Describe the methods you plan to use to achieve these outcomes. (~300 words)
+- Description, Outcomes and Anticipated Impact: Identify the outcomes of the project.
+Describe the methods you plan to use to achieve these outcomes and succinctly describe the impact of the project beyond the project timeline (~400 words)

 - Implementation Plan: Outline the project timeline and list planned activities and/or events according to the timeline.
 Explain how the implementation plan will lead to desired outcomes.
 Explain how you plan to recruit participants (if applicable) and share information about the project with your community. (~300 words)